terminatorul/RoleBuff/README.md

 ###TODO:
 - only check the abilities if the mob being fought is not trivial (not grey mobs, but green, yellow or red).
+  The problem here is the game client does not really know the level of a world mob untill user or her party targets the mob, or user hovers the mouse over the mob.
+- check minions for DKs with permanent ghoul

 ####Shaman:
 - check shaman healer has Water Shield.